Paper Mario: The Origami King doesn’t have experience points

 That comes down to the characters and the world.
 Everything everyone says is always so entertaining.
 One of the main concepts of the game is that the titular Origami King folded up toads and hid them around the environment.
 And it is a joy to discover them and then to see what they’re going to say.
 Paper Mario has the best kind of eye-rolling wordplay, and I’m loving that.

 Developer Intelligent Systems also nailed the exploration and discovery.
 The locales are detailed with a ton of style.
 And I love moving through these spaces and looking for secrets.
 As part of his evil plan, the Origami King wrapped up Peach’s castle in giant paper streamers that unfurl out into the world.
-And it is awesome to see the blue streamer always hanging over head and sort of drawing you along through the first area.
+And it is awesome to see the blue streamer always hanging overhead and sort of drawing you along through the first area.

 The game also just looks incredible.
 I didn’t play Paper Mario: Color Splash for Wii U, so maybe this isn’t new.
 But the HD visuals really pop in The Origami King.
 You could turn this game into a children’s show on Netflix or PBS with very few tweaks or changes.